Neutron star kicks and implications for their rotation at birth: Statistical constraints from pulsar catalogs

 If there is an off-center kick, the observed period and transverse velocity of a pulsar should be inversely proportional to each other.
 In Figure\,~\ref{fig:fit}, we also report the results of our statistical analysis.
 We show the the best-fit model in our analysis (red solid line) and the $50\%$ and $90\%$ confidence regions (dark red and light red bands, respectively).
 Our results show that there is indeed some correlation between the pulsars observed periods and transverse velocities.

 This is clear also from Figure~\ref{fig:corner}, where we shows the hyper-posterior for parameters our model.
 In particular, we find that the location of the off-center kick has a median of about $1$\,km from the neutron star center.
-At $90\%$ confidence, we find that $R_{\rm kick}=1.12^{+4.79}_{-0.97}$\,km.
+At $90\%$ confidence, we find that $R_{\rm kick}=2.03^{+3.74}_{-1.69}$\,km, therefore implying a kick close to the center of the neutron star.
 We also show that the spin imparted at birth by natal kicks is typically perpendicular ($\gamma$ peaks at about $90^\circ$) to any spin that the neutron star inherits from the rotation of the progenitor star.
 Finally, we find that pulsars have a wide distribution of ages, with some having an age much smaller than the maximal characteristic age, but with the majority having a true age of about $80\%$ of $\tau_{\rm ch}$.

-We repeat our analysis considering different cuts on the observed pulsar periods and transverse velocities to check that our analysis is robust.
+We repeat our analysis considering different cuts on the observed pulsar periods and transverse velocities to check that our analysis is robust (see Table~\ref{tab:models}).
+Indeed, the velocity of pulsars could be influenced by the Galactic potential over time.
+Younger pulsars experience less impact on their velocity, while those with higher velocities are expected to be less affected by the Galactic potential.
 For the period, the reason of exploring different cuts is that we do not know exactly the boundary between recycled (millisecond) pulsar and non-recycled pulsars \citep[e.g.,][]{TaurisLanger2012}.
 For the transverse speed, the motivation is that the progenitors of neutron stars are typically found in binaries \citep[e.g.,][]{SanadeMink2012,MoeDiStefano2017}.
 If pulsars were in binaries at birth, the binary orbital motion could affect the observed transverse velocity.
 Finally, we also take into account different cuts on the pulsar age, to check if our results are consistent when considering only younger pulsars, before they significantly spin down \citep{GoldreichJulian1969,Sturrock1971}.
 We find that the median of the location of the off-center pulsar kick is always about $1$\,km from the pulsar center, with also the $90\%$ confidence regions also being consistent.
+Note that we find a marginal trend with the age of the pulsar: the younger the pulsars are, the further is the location of the kick in our analysis.